Teradata/jupyter-demos/README.md

 ### Dataiku

 #### Dataiku
-Discusses how the 3rd party tool DataIku can be used with Vantage.<br>
+Discusses how the 3rd party tool DataIku can be used with Teradata.<br>
 [Information](./UseCases/Dataiku/Dataiku.ipynb)

 #### Energy Consumption Forecasting Dataiku
-Demonstration of using Dataiku with Vantage.
+Demonstration of using Dataiku with Teradata.
 Instructions provided for use with your Dataiku copy + screen shots if you don't have Dataiku.
-PMML model from Dataiku is imported to Vantage for execution and scoring.<br>
+PMML model from Dataiku is imported to Teradata for execution and scoring.<br>
 [Python Version](./UseCases/Energy_Consumption_Forecasting_Dataiku/Energy_Consumption_Forecasting_Dataiku.ipynb)

 <a href='#toc'>**Back to Table of Contents**</a><br>